OGRECave/blender2ogre/README.md

 You can check the arguments passed to `OgreMeshTool.exe` in the Blender console. (`Window Menu > Toggle System Console`)

-Blender will export the material format in a Ogre (V1) format.
+Blender will export the material format in an Ogre (V1) format.
 This is not compatible with OgreNext (V2.*).
 You should manually convert them to a material.json file.
 See the [Ogre Wiki: HLMS Materials](https://wiki.ogre3d.org/HLMS+Materials) for more information.

 ## Importing Meshes
 As of `blender2ogre` version *0.7.4*, the Kenshi Importer has been integrated into `blender2ogre` with the following features: